monsterkodi/ko/md/notes.md

 - shared recent files of stacked windows

 #### editing
-- #< to add salter header of next word
 - select continuous, rectangular ranges with command+shift+M
 - remove from selection when alt/ctrl is down?
 - don't scroll when no new range added with command+d